GeorgeMellivora/C-sharp-serial-port-communication/README.md

 It's use for serial port data sending
-You can use virtual serial port to add or simulation on serial port that connect your PC Than use "Tera Term" to simulation the output, you will see what data you send
+You can use virtual serial port to add or simulation on serial port that connect your PC Than use "Arduino" to simulation the output, you will see what data you send